mbn312/parspice/README.md

 Running your ParSPICE job in parallel is easy.
 Create a new instance of the `parspice.ParSPICE` class; arguments are the path to the worker jar, and the minimum port number to use for networking.

-Then call `parSPICE.run` on your instance; arguments are an instance of your worker, either the number of iterations to run (for no-input tasks) or the list of inputs to run on (for tasks with network input), and the number of workers to use.
+Then call `parSPICE.run` on your instance; arguments are an instance of your worker, either the number of tasks to run (for no-input tasks) or the list of inputs to run on (for tasks with network input), and the number of workers to use.

 <a id="examples"></a>
 #### Examples